Vakeel Saab: Release

 Vakeel Saab was scheduled to be released on 15 May 2020, but was postponed due to the COVID-19 pandemic.
 Dil Raju refuted the rumours of a direct release through over-the-top media service (OTT) and also stated that the film will be a theatrical release.
 In January 2021, a new release date of 9 April 2021 was announced.

 The benefit shows for the opening day release was cancelled due to surge in COVID-19 cases.
 However, Dil Raju announced that the film will get benefit shows in select theatres across Telangana and Andhra Pradesh.
 The advance bookings for the film opened up on 6 April 2021, and saw a tremendous response from trade analysts.

 Phars Film bought the distribution rights for United States which planned to screen in more than 700 theatres on 8 April, a day before the Indian release.
 Trade analyst Taran Adarsh announced through Twitter, stating that Panorama Studios acquired the distribution rights for the film in North Indian theatres.
 Vakeel Saab will also be screened at IMAX Melbourne, the world's largest cinema theatre.

+The film is set for a limited theatrical re-release on 1 May 2024.